RichardEssery/FSM2/README.md

 FSM2 requires meteorological driving data and namelists to set options and parameters.
 The model is run with the command

-    ./FSM2 < nlst.txt
+    ./FSM2 < nlst

 or

-    FSM2.exe < nlst.txt
+    FSM2.exe < nlst

-where `nlst.txt` is a text file containing seven namelists described below; `nlst_CdP_0506.txt` gives an example to run FSM2 for the winter of 2005-2006 at Col de Porte ([Morin et al. 2011](#Morin)).
+where `nlst` is a text file containing seven namelists described below; `nlst_Sod_opn_1314.txt` and `nlst_Sod_for_1314.txt` give examples to run FSM2 for the winter of 2013-2014 at Sodankyla, Finland ([Essery et al. 2016](#Essey2016)).
 All of the namelists have to be present in the same order as in the example, but any or all of the namelist variables listed in the tables below can be omitted; defaults are then used.

 ### Grid dimensions namelist `&gridpnts`